Q. I’ve heard that the government can’t really enforce the penalty for not having health insurance. Is this true?

 The individual shared responsibility provision (individual mandate) requires most Americans to have health insurance, although there are numerous exemptions.
 For those who don’t qualify for an exemption, the penalty for non-compliance is assessed on annual income tax returns, starting with the 2014 returns that were filed in early 2015.

 Tax returns now include a question about whether you had health insurance in force throughout the year.
 In many cases, employers, insurance companies, and the exchanges are reporting this data directly to the IRS, but each tax filer has to answer the question each year.
+The question appears on 2016 tax returns, just as it did for 2014 and 2015; nothing has changed about that under the Trump Administration.

 For most unpaid taxes, there are a variety of ways that the IRS can recoup their money.
 But the text of the ACA is very clear in stating that taxpayers who don’t pay their ACA penalty are not subject to levies, liens, or criminal prosecution.